AaryanSri/FBLAprojectCodingAndProgramming/README.md

 from the current selected folder.

 Once you navigate to the folder where the test.py file is, type in this command:
 "python test.py".
-This should launch the programm, and you should receive a URL that begins with http:...
+This should launch the program, and you should receive a URL that begins with http:...
 Copy this and paste it in Chrome or your selected browser.
 Voila!
 You can see my project!
 You can open these files in a text editor or a notepad and view the raw code as well.